InterNACHI® Code of Ethics

 - the client has been made explicitly aware of what information will be released, to whom, and for what purpose, and;

-- the client has provided explicit, prior written consent for the release of his/her information.
+- the client has provided explicit, prior written consent for the release of their information.

 - The InterNACHI® member shall always act in the interests of the client unless doing so violates a law, statute, or this Code of Ethics.